By Henrich Brunke and Hayley Boriss, Agricultural Issues Center, University of California

 In the United States, carrot production is highly mechanized and highly concentrated.
 Both carrots used for processing and fresh carrots use mechanical harvesting techniques and only two major California firms account for the majority of all carrot products sold (ERS 2003).

-Demand declined to an estimated 9.6 pounds per person in 2009.
+Demand for carrots rose to an estimated 9.8 pounds per person in 2010.
 (Carrots reached a high of 18.2 pounds per person in 1997.)
-The majority of consumption is attributable to demand for fresh carrots, which dipped to 7.4 pounds per person in 2009.
-Demand for processing carrots (including freezing and canning) has been variable and substantially less than fresh market consumption.
-The per person consumption of carrots used for freezing and canning in 2009 was 1.4 and 0.8, respectively.
+The majority of consumption is attributable to demand for fresh carrots, which increased to 7.6 pounds per person in 2010.
+Demand for processing carrots, including freezing and canning, has been variable and substantially less than fresh market consumption.
+The per person consumption of carrots used for freezing and canning in 2010 was 2.2 pounds.
+(ERS)

 Factors influencing consumer demand for carrots include convenience, taste and health consciousness, given that carrots are a good source of vitamins and minerals and have been shown to contain cancer-preventing agents (ERS 2003).
 In this century, carrots have largely been used as a popular cooking vegetable, salad item, snack food and raw vegetable.
 In addition, value-added products including peeled baby carrots and other fresh-cut items have gained in popularity (ERS 2007).